Book crossing numbers of the complete graph and small local convex crossing numbers: Proof of remaining cases for and in Theorem

-Figures \ref{fig:Casej4_left}a-b are all remaining possibilities for which we have not found valid replacements.
-Figure \ref{fig:Casej4_left}a corresponds to Subcase (2,2,0,2) and we say that the quadrilateral formed by $ e_1,e_2,e_3, $ and $ e_4 $ is of type 2202.
-Figure \ref{fig:Casej4_left}b corresponds to Subcase (2,1,1,2) and we say that the quadrilateral formed by $ e_1,e_2,e_3, $ and $ e_4 $ is of type 2112.
-Note that the existence of a quadrilateral of type 2202 implies the existence of either a valid replacement or a quadrilateral of type 2112.
-This is because in Figure \ref{fig:Casej4_left}a the edges $ b_1,c_1, e_1,$ and $ c_3 $ (or $ e_3,c_1,c_3,$ and $b_3 $) form a quadrilateral in $ G^\otimes $ of type 2112.
-So assume that there is a quadrilateral in $ G^{\otimes} $ of type 2112, Figure \ref{fig:Casej4_left}b.
-Since the quadrilateral formed by $ xw_1,xw_2,up_3, $ and $ uq_1 $ is of type 2202, then either there is a valid replacement or this quadrilateral is of type 2202.
-So we assume that the quadrilateral formed by $ xw_1,xw_2,up_3, $ and $ uq_1 $ is of type 2202. (\ref{fig:Casej4_left}c with $ x,u,w_1,x',w_2,p_3,p_2, $ and $ q_1 $ in Figure \ref{fig:Casej4_left}c corresponding to $ p_1,p_2,q_1,x,p_3,q_2,y,$ and $p_4 $ in Figure \ref{fig:Casej4_left}a.)
-Note that Figure \ref{fig:Casej4_left}c includes another quadrilateral of type 2112, which appears shaded in Figure \ref{fig:Casej4_left}d.
-So either there is a valid replacement or we can assume that this quadrilateral is of type 2112.
-So the existence of a 2112 quadrilateral implies either a valid replacement or the situation in \ref{fig:Casej4_left}d, where two partial copies of Figure \ref{fig:Casej4_left}b (only the points $ y,p_4,p_1,p_2,q_1,p_3,$ and $q_2 $), namely the subgraphs induced by $ y,a,b,c,d,e, f$ and $ y',a',b',c',d',e',f' $ with $ y'=d $ and $ f'=e $, are put together.
-If we repeat the argument two more times, we can guarantee either a valid replacement or the subgraph in Figure \ref{fig:Final22_48} that consists of a set $ V'' $ of 22 vertices whose convex hull interior is crossed by at most 48 edges.
-Then $ V'' $ generates a valid replacement ($ H_{22} $ has $ 49 $ edges).
+Figures \ref{fig:Casej4_left}a-b (and equivalent cases, all of which can be obtained by reflections of one side of some of their diagonals) are all the remaining possibilities for which we have not found valid replacements.
+Figure \ref{fig:Casej4_left}a corresponds to Subcase (2,2,0,2) and we say that the quadrilateral formed by $ a_1,a_2,a_3, $ and $ a_4 $ is of type 2202.
+Figure \ref{fig:Casej4_left}b corresponds to Subcase (2,1,1,2) and we say that the quadrilateral formed by $ a_1,a_2,a_3, $ and $ a_4 $ is of type 2112.
+Note that the existence of a quadrilateral of type 2202 implies the existence of either a valid replacement or a quadrilateral of type 2112, and vice versa.
+Indeed, the quadrilaterals formed by the sets of edges $\{b_1,c_1,q_1q_2,a_1\} $, $\{a_3,p_2p_3,b_3,c_3\} $, and $\{q_1v,q_1p_3,xq_2,xp_2\}$ in Figure \ref{fig:Casej4_left}a are of types 2112, 2112, and 2022, respectively; and the quadrilaterals formed by the sets of edges $\{p_3p_4,a_3,a_2,q_2q_1\} $, $\{b_1,c_1,q_1q_2,a_1\} $, $\{a_4,p_4p_3,b_4,c_4\} $, $\{xw_1,xw_2,up_3,uq_1\} $, and $\{vp_4,vq_2,yw_3,yw_4\}$ in Figure \ref{fig:Casej4_left}b are of types 2112, 2022, 2202, 2202, and 2022, respectively.

+So assume that there is a quadrilateral of type 2112 as in Figure \ref{fig:Casej4_left}b.
+Then either there is a valid replacement at some point or its most left quadrilateral of type 2202 can be extended as the main quadrilateral of type 2202 in Figure \ref{fig:Casej4_left}a.
+This is shown in Figure \ref{fig:Casej4_left}c, where $ x,u,w_1,x',v',w_2,p_3,p_2, $ and $ q_1 $ in Figure \ref{fig:Casej4_left}c correspond to $ p_1,p_2,q_1,x,v,p_3,q_2,y,$ and $p_4 $ in Figure \ref{fig:Casej4_left}a, respectively.
+Now Figure \ref{fig:Casej4_left}c includes a new quadrilateral of type 2112, to which the previous argument could be applied.
+If we repeat the argument two more times, we can guarantee either a valid replacement at some point or the subgraph in Figure \ref{fig:Final22_48} that consists of a set $ V'' $ of 22 vertices whose convex hull interior is crossed by at most 48 edges.
+Then $ V'' $ generates a valid replacement.

 \end{proof}